Society

 Clockwise from top left: A family in Savannakhet, Laos; a crowd shopping in Maharashtra, India; a military parade on a Spanish national holiday.

-A society (/sə.ˈsaɪ.ə.ti/) is a group of individuals involved in persistent social interaction or a large social group sharing the same spatial or social territory, typically subject to the same political authority and dominant cultural expectations.
+A society is a large social group sharing the same spatial or social territory, typically subject to the same political authority and dominant cultural expectations.
 Societies are characterized by patterns of relationships (social relations) between individuals who share a distinctive culture and institutions; a given society may be described as the sum total of such relationships among its constituent members.

 Human social structures are complex and highly cooperative, featuring the specialization of labor via social roles.
 Societies construct roles and other patterns of behavior by deeming certain actions or concepts acceptable or unacceptable—these expectations around behavior within a given society are known as societal norms.
 So far as it is collaborative, a society can enable its members to benefit in ways that would otherwise be difficult on an individual basis.

 Societies vary based on level of technology and type of economic activity.
 Larger societies with larger food surpluses often exhibit stratification or dominance patterns.
 Societies can have many different forms of government, various ways of understanding kinship, and different gender roles.
 Human behavior varies immensely between different societies; humans shape society, but society in turn shapes human beings.

 Etymology and usage

-The term "society" often refers to a large group of people in an ordered community, in a country or several similar countries, or the "state of being with other people", as in "they lived in medieval society".
+The term "society" commonly refers to a large group of people living in an ordered community within a country or across several similar countries, or to the "state of being with other people", as in the phrase "they lived in medieval society".

-The term dates back to at least 1513 and comes from the 12th-century French societe (modern French société) meaning 'company'.
-Societe was in turn derived from the Latin word societas ('fellowship, alliance, association'), which in turn was derived from the noun socius ('comrade, friend, ally').
+The term dates back to at least 1513 and originates from the 12th-century French societe (modern French société), meaning "company".
+The French term was derived from the Latin word societas ("fellowship", "alliance", or "association"), which itself comes from the noun socius ("comrade", friend, or ally).

 The word "social" derives from the Latin word socii ('allies').
 It is particularly derived from the Italian Socii states, historical allies of the Roman Republic, though they rebelled against Rome in the Social War of 91–87 BC.